dheera-01/remote_filesystem_service/README.md

 3. For running client application:

-  Compile "client_interface.c" inside client_folder on client machine using following command
+  Compile "client_interface.c" inside client_folder on client machine using following command.
     `gcc client_interface.c -o client`

   Run client by executing `client` with server-ip and socket-port with following command.